cabforum/smime/SBR.md

 # Appendix A - Registration schemes

+## A.1 organizationIdentifier

 The following Registration Schemes are recognized as valid under these Requirements for use in the `subject:organizationIdentifier` attribute described in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

 The country code used in the Registration Scheme identifier SHALL match that of the `subject:countryName` in the Certificate as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

-* **NTR**:

-  For an identifier allocated by a national or state trade register for the Legal Entity named in the `subject:organizationName`.
+* **NTR**: For an identifier allocated by a national or state trade register for the Legal Entity named in the `subject:organizationName`.

-* **VAT**:

-  For an identifier allocated by the national tax authorities to the Legal Entity named in the `subject:organizationName`.
+* **VAT**: For an identifier allocated by the national tax authorities to the Legal Entity named in the `subject:organizationName`.

-* **PSD**:

-  For a national authorization number allocated to the payment service provider named in the `subject:organizationName` under Payments Services Directive (EU) 2015/2366.
+* **PSD**: For a national authorization number allocated to the payment service provider named in the `subject:organizationName` under Payments Services Directive (EU) 2015/2366.
 This shall use the extended structure as defined in ETSI TS 119 495, clause 5.2.1.

-* **LEI**:

-  For a Legal Entity Identifier as specified in ISO 17442 for the entity named in the `subject:organizationName`.
+* **LEI**: For a Legal Entity Identifier as specified in ISO 17442 for the entity named in the `subject:organizationName`.
 The 2 character ISO 3166 country code SHALL be set to 'XG'.
 The CA SHALL verify that the RegistrationStatus for the LEI record is ISSUED and the EntityStatus is ACTIVE.
 The CA SHALL only allow use of an LEI if the ValidationSources entry is FULLY_CORROBORATED.
 An LEI SHALL NOT be used if ValidationSources entry is PARTIALLY_CORROBORATED, PENDING, or ENTITY_SUPPLIED_ONLY.

+## A.1 Natural Person Identifier

+The following Registration Schemes are recognized as valid for use in the `subject:serialNumber` attribute described in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

+* **PAS**: For an identifier based on a passport number issued to the Subject Individual.

+* **IDC**: For an identifier based on a national identity card issued to the Subject Individual.

+* **PNO**: For an identifier based on a (national) personal number (national civic registration number) issued to the Subject Individual.

+* **TIN**: For an identifier based on Tax Identification Number issued to the Subject Individual.

 # Appendix B - Country-specific interpretative guidelines (normative)